alemart/surgescript/docs/engine/animation.md

 `hotSpot`: [Vector2](/engine/vector2) object, read-only.

-The hot spot of the current animation.
+The hot spot of the animation.
 Coordinates are given in pixels.

 *Note:* prior to Open Surge 0.6.0, this property was called `hotspot`.